AnirbitGhosh/L4-Project/timelog.md

 * *1 hour* : Do reserach on BRCA annotated data.
 Download QUPATH, try to load annotations onto WSI from https://zenodo.org/record/5320076#.Y4olBTPP0UE, unsure how to load CSV annotations (in x and y coord format) into QUPATH.
 Check CAM17 database to find annotated WSI -  downloading the WSI showed extremeely slow download seeds, a 1gb image taking 30 mins to download - could not proceed with validating PCAM data.
 * *1 hour* : Read macenko normalization paper (https://www.cs.unc.edu/~mn/sites/default/files/macenko2009.pdf), and look into implementing some form of h&e normalization step to pre-process tiles before being used to train network and predict
 * *2 hours* : Implement Macenko normalization, H and E channel extraction code.
 Train network with Normalized images
-* * 4 hours* : Run predictions using macenko normalized network on 1.
+* *4 hours* : Run predictions using macenko normalized network on 1.
 Un-normalized WSI tiles and 2.
 Normalized WSI tiles - Results seem worse when normalized network is used on normalzied WSI tiles.
 However, using un-normalized network on normalized tiles produced reasonable predictions.
 Using normalized network on un-normalized tiles produces biased predictions towards +ve tiles.
 Consider optimizing network to be able to use normalized WSI with non-normalized network? so far predictions without normalization seem more resonable maybe because PCAM data is already normalized?

-## Week 10
+## Week 10 - 35 hours

 ## 03 Dec 2022
 - *2 hours* : Found CAMELYON 17 data and annotations.
 Opened annotated slide on ASAP 2.1.
 Tumour seems to be a very small region of the whole slide, rest is non-malignant tissue.
 Test what our network predicts on this CAMELYON 17 slide.